 Fund Disbursement

 Home equity loans always provide a lump sum payment.
 You can also get all of the proceeds at once with a reverse mortgage, but you can choose to receive monthly payouts instead.
 This is because receiving some of your home equity each month from a reverse mortgage delays interest compounding.
-At the same time, you already owe interest on all of the home equity loan’s proceeds.
+At the same time, you already owe interest on all of the proceeds of the home equity loan.

 Loan Repayment

 Home equity loans have fixed monthly payments.
 You can work them into your budget and extend the loan’s term if you need lower monthly payments.
-Home equity loans have 5-20 year terms.
+Home equity loans have 5-20-year terms.
 You do not have to repay a reverse mortgage until you sell, move out, or pass the property to one of your heirs.
-Reverse mortgages put less financial stress on you in the moment, but accumulating interest can eat into your remaining home equity if it snowballs too much.
+Reverse mortgages put less financial stress on you at the moment, but accumulating interest can eat into your remaining home equity if it snowballs too much.

 Required Age and Equity